-The Steamboat Institute is a proud supporter of the 1773 Club, a grassroots organization in Steamboat Springs, Colorado dedicated to the Founding Principles of this country.
-The organization is named in honor of the brave patriots who participated in the Boston Tea Party.
-The 1773 Club has organized multiple Tea Parties and Rallies and meets on a regular basis to discuss issues, educate on current matters affecting our country, and inspire active participation in supporting our principles.
+The Steamboat Institute is proud to present 1773 Club programs in Steamboat Springs, Colorado.
+The 1773 Club events are named in honor of the brave patriots who participated in the Boston Tea Party.
+The Steamboat Institute regularly brings nationally-known speakers to Steamboat Springs for 1773 Club events to discuss issues, educate on current matters affecting our country, and inspire active participation in supporting our principles.

 Check back here for future events.